Gelawdewos: Early reign

 The son of Dawit II by his wife, Seble Wongel, after the death of his father Gelawdewos succeeded to the throne on 2 September 1540 at the age of 18.
-During Ahmed Gragn's occupation of Abyssinia, Galawdewos initially took refuge in the province of Gafat.
+During imam Ahmed's occupation of Abyssinia, Galawdewos initially took refuge in the province of Gafat.
 Despite his youth, over the next few months he made several successful attacks on the Adalite garrisons in northern Ethiopia.
 At the time of the Portuguese arrival in Ethiopia, Gelawdewos was in northern Shewa leading a small guerrilla movement against the Muslim occupation.
-When he heard of the Portuguese arrival he marched northward to join them but the Portuguese had already started fighting Ahmad Gran in the province of Tigray.
+When he heard of the Portuguese arrival he marched northward to join them but the Portuguese had already started fighting Ahmad ibn Ibrahim in the province of Tigray.

 The young emperor was able to make his way back up north where he met with the Portuguese survivors of Wofla and his mother Queen Seble Wongel at the "Mountain of the Jews", which Whiteway identifies as Amba Sel.
 They soon discovered that Ahmad ibn Ibrahim al-Ghazi was camped near the shores of Lake Tana and met him at the Battle of Wayna Daga on 21 February 1543, defeating and killing the Imam.
 With Ahmad's death, Gelawdewos was easily able to eject the leaderless Muslim forces from the highlands without encountering any significant resistance.

 He then turned his attention to the numerous Ethiopians who had crossed over to the Imam's side, either to further themselves or out of self-preservation.
 While some presented themselves to Gelawdewos expecting to be pardoned, only to be executed, to many others he granted his safe conduct, according to Miguel de Castanhoso, "for there were so many [who had joined Imam Ahmad] that had he ordered all to be killed, he would have remained alone."